 (I mean, come on: is Keanu’s acting really more wooden than Arnold Schwarzenegger’s?
 Is he seriously more morose than Nicolas Cage?
 Are you telling me he’s more mysterious than Jared Leto?
 Get the fuck out of here.)

 The tradition of marginalizing Asian masculinity is long and ruthlessly one-dimensional, often absurd, frequently grotesque, and far too colossal to capture in this limited space.
 Bruce Lee upended all of that, offering not only an alternative Asian masculinity, but an alternative masculinity, period.
-In his films we found a man of tremendous physicality and intelligence, supremely confident
+In his films we found a man of tremendous physicality and intelligence, supremely confident and competent; elegant, graceful, unquestionably moral and undeniably sexual (even though on screen he did not go looking for sex).
+Was there violence in his films?
+You bet.
+But it was purposeful, thoughtful, and in the pursuit of justice.

 But keep in mind that until Bruce Lee’s wrecking ball emergence in the late 60s and 70s, Asian male characters in film were typically portrayed by white actors, and they were almost always untrustworthy, asexual (or, alternatively, lecherously hungry for white women), slight in stature, submissive—emasculated, in other words—and always secondary to the heroic and virile white man.